emtee40/fdroid-wiki/Internal/Handling-Donations.md

-This page will collect details on using our OpenCollective presence.
+This page will collect details on using our donations systems, including OpenCollective, Liberapay, and GitHub Sponsors.

 ## Payouts
 ### Payouts via bank transfer
-Other than Liberapay (performing payouts only via PayPal or Strype), OpenCollective supports payouts via bank transfer, which we meanwhile tested successfully.
+Other than Liberapay (performing payouts only via PayPal or Stripe), OpenCollective supports payouts via bank transfer, which we meanwhile tested successfully.

 If you have a payout request, first step is to file it as [issue with our admin repo](https://gitlab.com/fdroid/admin/-/issues), pointing out what the payout is for, and how much it should be.
 This issue will take a week to be processed, so team members have a chance to chime in, approve, or ask for clarification.